hlindberg/misc-puppet-docs/blog-posts/internals/polymorph/polymorph.md

 (The call to `fail` will be covered in a future post that covers error handling).

-Lastly, the `AccessOperator` needs to maintain state in order to be able to provide good error messages in case of failures.
+Lastly, the `AccessOperator` (which represents expressions in the Puppet Programming Language on the form `expression [ expression, expression ...]`) needs to maintain state in order to be able to provide good error messages in case of a failure that relates to one of the evaluated expressions passed as an argument.
 Here is an example of how it is used in the evaluator:

     # Evaluates x[key, key, ...]
     #